 The Berlin Historical Association (BHA) was founded in 1995 as the successor to the former American Historical Association of Berlin, which met regularly in the American Sector until the Allies left Berlin in 1994.
 It is the only English-speaking historical society in Berlin and its aim is to further the knowledge of its international membership about the history of Berlin from the Prussian era to modern times.
 Our interest in history is based on the premise that a sound understanding of the past is essential if we are to comprehend the present and, importantly, attempt to chart our future.

 BHA organises regular, monthly, visits to many sites of historical significance both in and outside Berlin.
 These visits, especially if further afield, mostly take place on weekends.
-In addition, BHA holds occasional lectures on weekday evenings in the Allied Museum in Clayallee, which is where BHA is based.
+In addition, BHA holds occasional lectures on weekday evenings.
 From time to time, the Allied Museum and BHA organise joint events.

 Berlin has numerous universities, research institutes and organisations which specialise in historical themes.
 It naturally also attracts many visiting experts in this field.
 From this reservoir and from other local sources, BHA seeks to secure experts in their field to address the Association.